atomfrede/jadenticon/README.md

 # Jadenticon

-Jadenticon is a simple java wrapper for the [Jdenticon](https://jdenticon.com/) javascript library.
+Jadenticon is a simple java wrapper for the [Jdenticon](https://jdenticon.com/) javascript library to create nice looking, random identicons.

 ## Get It